Virechana Treatment in Bangalore: Procedure, Benefits, Panchakarma & Complete Guide

 • Complete medical history review

-• Necessary modifications for existing illnesses or medications
+• Necessary modifications based on existing conditions

-Self-selection or online booking without consultation is not recommended.
+Self-selection without consultation is not recommended.

 How Virechana Treatment Is Performed at Adyant Ayurveda